 Everyday life and well-being of families

-It is one of the ifb's central tasks to conduct continuous and long-term research on the living conditions of families, the organisation of family life, and the needs of families, as well as on changes in these living conditions and lifestyles.
+One of the central tasks of the ifb is to carry out continuous and long-term research on the living conditions of families, the ways of family life and the needs of families as well as changes in these living conditions and ways of life.

-Everyday life in families is structured by the social framework within which the family members act and by the relationships between family members.
-Well-being, here broadly defined as material, physiological, and psychological aspects of the quality of life of families and their individual members, is, on the one hand, the result and, on the other hand, the prerequisite for this interrelated action.
+Everyday life in families is structured by society: by how family members act and by the relationships between family members.
+Well-being is broadly understood as material, physiological and psychological aspects of the quality of family life and their individual members.
+It is the result as well as the prerequisite for interrelated action.

-In this context, the research work at the ifb deals with the structures, normative framework conditions, and changes in the everyday life of families in Germany and in international comparison.
-We particularly take into account the fact that the framework conditions for everyday activities, e.g., gender-specific options or restrictions in the life course, are changing.
-At the same time, we examine the connections between family structures, everyday family life, and the well-being of and within families.
+The research work at the ifb deals with the structures, the normative conditions, and the changes in everyday life for families in Germany and in international comparison.
+In doing so, we take account of the fact that the framework conditions for everyday action, for example gender-specific options or restrictions, change over the course of life.
+At the same time, we examine the connections between family structures, everyday family life and the well-being of families.

-- the division of labor in the family,
+1. the division of labour within the family

-- the balance between the areas of family and work, resulting conflicts, and the related health situation of women and men,
+2. the balance between family and work, the resulting conflicts and the related health situation of women and men

-The projects and the main topics are reviewed annually for their potential and modified if necessary.
+The projects and focal points are checked annually for their potential and changed, if necessary.

-Our research follows a theory-driven empirical approach and is based on quantitative or qualitative secondary or primary data, depending on the research question.
-The basis is a life course perspective, which is empirically addressed at best with history data.
-We consider both different phases of life (from childhood to old age) and specific transitions (e.g., household formation, parenthood, separations, retirement).
-A specific focus is on socio-demographic inequalities and dynamics of family life and well-being, e.g., by gender, education, or migration background.
+Our research follows analytic-empirical approach and is based on quantitative or qualitative secondary or primary data.
+The basis is a life course perspective which is empirically addressed at best with longitudinal data.
+We consider different phases of life (from childhood to old age) as well as specific transitions such as household formation, parenting, separation, or retirement.
+A specific focus is on socioemographic inequalities and dynamics of everyday family life and wellbeing, for example by gender, education, or migration background.

-It is our main goal to publish the results of our research in the form of peer-reviewed journal articles for the international scientific community.
-We provide decision-makers in practice and politics with the results of our research in the form of scientific policy advice.
-In this respect, our consultancy work is based on high-quality and internationally recognized research.
-The interested (specialist) public is also informed about our research in a suitable manner.
+It is our primary goal to publish our research in refereed journals.
+We also publish policy reports; in this respect, our consulting work is based on high-quality and internationally recognized research.
+The public is also informed about our research in a suitable form.